TheBetaM/CrateModLoader/GAMES.md

 Supported: All PS2 versions (.ISO format) (Wii, PSP not yet supported)
 API by NeoKesha.
 ### Features:
-- Version, seed and settings visible in the Credits screen (not available on the Wii version yet)
+- Version, seed and settings visible in the Credits screen